nicholascheng94/nicholascheng94.github.io/_posts/2023-09-20-LO-TO-splitting.md

 ---

 # Introduction and context
+Recently I am trying out some phonon calculations for a production system and unfortunately found negative phonon frequencies with `conv_thr = 1e-10` and `tr2_ph = 1e-14`.
+I believe that my structure is stable, so to understand whether it is convergence issue I decided to learn some practical things from a smaller test system.

 Yesterday I tried to benchmark phonon calculations using Quantum ESPRESSO (`ph.x`) for bulk hexagonal boron nitride (hBN) at $\mathbf(q) = 0$ to understand how much I need to converge the calculation.
 I found that using typical scf values of `conv_thr = 1e-6` and